 Cross-selling is offering customers complementary product offerings.
 Adobe cleverly offers grouped product plans after a user clicks Photoshop’s “Buy Now” CTA on their homepage.

-Instead of simply adding Photoshop to a cart for the user, Adobe directs users to a page highlighting complementary offerings — including a featured offer that groups all their software together for $54.99 monthly.
-If users select this option, Adobe’s cross-selling strategy may effectively boost the initial ticket sale by more than double.
+Instead of simply adding Photoshop to a cart for the user, Adobe directs users to a page highlighting complementary offerings — including a featured offer that groups all their software together a bundled monthly price.
+If users select this option, Adobe’s cross-selling strategy may effectively boost the initial ticket sale by a significant amount.

 Sometimes consumers know they want your product offering but haven’t committed to hitting buy for one reason or another.
 Seasonal campaigns and promotions can often be the small incentive or boost that a long-time lead needs to convert to a customer.